DanaSupriatnaRusnandar/yamua/wp-content/plugins/loginpress/readme.txt

 ** LoginPress Addons **

-We have a collection of great Free and Pro addons that makes LoginPress more powerfull.
+We have a collection of great Free and Pro addons that makes LoginPress more powerful.
 Upgrade to Pro package and enjoy the show.

 * [Login Logout Menu (FREE)](https://wordpress.org/plugins/login-logout-menu/)
 * Social Login